Contrast-Security-OSS/docs/content/installation/node/NodeInstall.md

 ```

 Then, the agent can be run with ```npm run contrast```.
 This npm script can be changed to include other runtime configurations, such as an alternate configuration file location.
 For more information, see [Node Agent Configuration](installation-node.html#node-config).

-## Errors that can arise during installation

-`Invalid ELF Header` - This error occurs when a native C++ module targeting Linux has been compiled for a non-Linux target.
-Ensure that you are installing the agent from a compatible system.